 - A career library is available to students, staff, and alumni containing materials on career opportunities, graduate school and company information.
 The CDC also has online career library resources accessible through WestConnduit, under Student Tools, and under the Career Development Center section.
 "Career Insider" has a wealth of career, industry and job search information, as well as the ability to download books on career fields.
 "Going Global" provides career and employment information on international careers as well as employment and company information on organizations in US major cities.

 - Career development workshops and seminars are offered on a regular basis to inform students of the career opportunities available and techniques to conduct a successful job search.
 Special career programs on networking, professional etiquette, career speakers and other events are conducted throughout the year.
 CDC staff members frequently visit classes on request to present information or workshops on the above topics.
 Contact: 203-837-8263 or www.wcsu.edu/CDC for additional information.

-The University Health Service Office provides quality health care services, including primary and preventive care, and promotes health awareness for WestConn’s students and academic community through educational programs and counseling.
+The University Health Service Office provides quality and compassionate health care including primary and preventive care, and promotes health awareness for Western's students and academic community through educational programs and counseling.

 Housing and Residence Life

 The department of Housing and Residence Life believes that our residence halls are crossroads where we promote academic excellence, build communities, and support student development.
 Students are encouraged to actively participate in creating vibrant communities through programming and personal involvement.
 The CULTURETM program (Creating Undergraduate Learning Through Unique Residential Experiences) is the structure we use to accomplish this.
 Included in CULTURETM are a variety of services and programs designed to assist students in achieving their own academic goals.
 Each building has one or more Academic Resource Mentors (ARMs) who act as resources to campus and community services which can assist residents.
 PASS tutors (Peer Academic Support Services) are volunteers who offer assistance to fellow residents in areas where they personally excel.